Typefacers/bug/README.md

 - 🌦️ **Weather Forecast**: Plan your bug hunts around the faux forecast
 - 🌑 **Konami Code Dark Mode**: Enter the secret code for a darker UI
 - ☕ **Coffee Overflow Bug**: Demo data now includes a caffeinated crash
-- 🥠 **Fortune Cookie**: Random words of wisdom on its own tab, now with subtle animations
+- 🥠 **Fortune Cookie**: Random words of wisdom on its own tab, now full width with subtle animations
 - 🔊 **Web Audio Effects**: Ambient drones and juicier bug-squash splats (even when shooting bugs on the canvas), plus a talking fortune cookie
 - 🧩 **Captcha Protection**: Basic math challenge to keep bots at bay
 - ✍️ **Sign Up Form**: Create your own bug-bashing persona